A human rights organization

-FIAN is an international human rights organization that has advocated for the realization of the right to adequate food for more than 25 years.
+FIAN International was founded in 1986 as the first international human rights organization to advocate for the realization of the right to adequate food and nutrition.

 FIAN consists of national sections and individual members in over 50 countries around the world.
 FIAN is a not-for-profit organization without any religious or political affiliation and has consultative status to the United Nations.